ClayKa/OSSGameForge/ROADMAP.md

 ---
 Every time finish a Week or a Task, add a ✅ after them, such as ### "**Task 1.1 (Corrected): Project Init, Version Control & CI** ✅".
+When you need some required module like fastapi, app and so on to solve errors, you can install them.

 ## **Week 1: Foundation & Contracts (Focus: De-risk & Unblock)**

 **Goal of the Week:** To establish a rock-solid, simplified foundation.
 By the end of this week, the CI/CD will be green, and the frontend team will be completely unblocked by a reliable mock API, allowing for maximum parallel development.